turboscholz/radweganalyse/README.md

 - sample1d: This tool is part of the Generic Mapping Tools (GMT) package.
 Install GMT with `sudo apt-get install gmt`
 - gpsbabel: This tool is a standalone program, also available in many linux distributions.
 Install with `sudo apt-get install gpsbabel`

-Other dependencies should be awailable on a standard Linux system.
+Other dependencies should be available on a standard Linux system.

 Further, the shell script calls a python script for data analysis.
 You need to install python3 on your system and the `pandas` package: `sudo pip install pandas`